g4b1nagy/helpful-site/src/2014-05-28-hello-and-welcome.md

 <input type="text" placeholder="I'm an input field!">

 That should be enough to get you started.
-Have fun - and let us know what you think :)
+Have fun! :)